nod3man/sd-chkhashboot/README.md

   stored as ciphertext.
 If an attacker replaces the boot partition with a fake one that accepts any passphrase, you won't see your message and know that you aren't booting the right kernel.
-You can now be sure that the checks made by sd-chkcryptoboot aren't fake messages and can also know that your devices, or bootloader, haven't been tampered with (at least not in a way that's easy to see).
+You can now be sure that the checks made by sd-chkhashboot aren't fake messages and can also know that your devices, or bootloader, haven't been tampered with (at least not in a way that's easy to see).